 Recommendation: In addition to other treatments a doctor might suggest, consider taking 600 mg of NAC three times daily.

-Mood, Behavior, & Addiction Therapy
+NAC for Mood, Behavior, & Addiction Therapy

 The latest frontier in NAC research has focused on mood and behavior issues, especially addictions.
 NAC appears to influence the activity of several important neurotransmitters that can help improve brain chemistry.